 They have a pretty interesting take on fusion as well.
 Neem Trees even have great options to go to brunch with some friends or even drink some coffee and go deep into conversation.

-Exploring – Things to Do in Hua Hin?
+Exploring – The Top 5 Things to Do in Hua Hin!

 No Hua Hin travel guide is complete without mentioning the town’s night market.
 Vibrant and full of local colors and flavors, this is the spot to visit for your souvenir shopping.
 The Sam Phan Nam Floating Market is also pretty impressive.
 While conceptually similar to the regular night market, the entire thing stands on piers, and the different floating shops are connected by wooden walkways.
 It’s really one of a kind!